KirrimK/graph2strat/README.md

 If you installed the compiler using opam, you can run it using `graph2stratcompiler <filename>.py`.
 This will generate a file named `<filename>_gen.py` containing the completed python template in the current folder, and a file in the same folder called `statemachine.py` containing a copy of the custom state machine library to be used with this compiler.

+You can also specify the output file using the '-o' option, and the statemachine library will be added in the same folder.

 If no file is specified, the compiler will read from stdin and write to stdout.
 To generate only the library, use the `--lib` flag to get a copy of the library on stdout.

 It will take files using this format: